Johnny Knoxville: Early life

-Knoxville was born Philip John Clapp in Knoxville, Tennessee, on March 11, 1971, the son of Sunday school teacher Lemoyne (19382017) and car and tire salesman Philip Clapp (19352018).
+Knoxville was born Philip John Clapp in Knoxville, Tennessee, on March 11, 1971, the son of Sunday school teacher Lemoyne and car and tire salesman Philip Clapp.
 He has two older sisters.
-His cousin, singer-songwriter Roger Alan Wade, gave him a copy of Jack Kerouac's book On the Road.
+Knoxville has compared his father to Dr Jekyll and Mr Hyde: "when he's not drunk, he was amazing, super funny.
+But when he was drinking it was total hell."
+Hanging out in his father's tire store, Knoxville would watch his dad play pranks on the "crazy characters" who worked for him.
+When he was fourteen, his cousin, singer-songwriter Roger Alan Wade, gave him a copy of Jack Kerouac's book On the Road.
 He credits this with sparking his interest in acting.

+After reading about Air Force researcher John Stapp, who conducted an experiment on himself to determine how much force a human body could withstand, Knoxville sympathized with the feeling Stapp termed "survival euphoria".
+Knoxville described it as a feeling after adrenaline that makes him desire even greater risk.

 Knoxville attended South-Young High School (now South-Doyle High School) in Knoxville, where he played on the baseball team and was named All-Knoxville Interscholastic League Honorable Mention.
 He also played in the Knoxville Area All Star game as a pitcher.
 After graduating in 1989, he moved to California to become an actor.
 He began appearing in commercials and as an extra, including a job as Keanu Reeves's stand-in on the 1992 Francis Ford Coppola film Bram Stoker's Dracula.
 When the breakthrough role he sought eluded him, he decided to create his own opportunities by writing and pitching article ideas to various magazines.
 An idea to test self-defense equipment on himself captured the interest of Jeff Tremaine's skateboarding magazine Big Brother, and the stunts were filmed and included in Big Brothers "Number Two" video.